needle-tail/needletails-website/README.md

 ![NeedleTails](src/assets/devLogo.svg)
-# NeedleTail Support Website
+# NeedleTails Support Website

-Welcome to the NeedleTail Support Website!
+Welcome to the NeedleTails Support Website!
 This platform serves as an interface between open-source and closed-source software, connecting individuals and organizations with the resources and expertise they need.

-## About NeedleTail
+## About NeedleTails

-NeedleTail is dedicated to fostering collaboration and support within the software development community.
+NeedleTails is dedicated to fostering collaboration and support within the software development community.
 Our mission is to bridge the gap between different software sources and provide a space for developers, enthusiasts, and businesses to find the help they need.

 ## What We Offer